Reverse geocode coordinates and return sf objects

 }

-# City of Rome: same coordinates with zoom 10
+# Return the city of Rome by using the same coordinates with zoom 10.

 rome_sf <- reverse_geo_lite_sf(